Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Co-Benefits Atlas: Research Design Methods

 \textbf{Stage 1: Understand [W1\&2].} The first workshops aimed to create a shared understanding among core team members of the domain context and data, as well as potential audience groups and usage scenarios.
 In the first workshop \jumpto{W1}, hosts shared familiar tools to establish domain context for the visualization experts and the external stakeholder, and discussed existing atlas examples taken from online atlas collections~\cite{wang_visualization_2025}.
 Collectively, we discussed our project goals and why we would need an atlas, i.e., whether an atlas was the appropriate tool for this project.
-The visualization experts also asked many questions about the dataset and its methodology, which informed the structuring of the Atlas.
 In the second workshop \jumpto{W2}, we collectively created \textit{speculative} stakeholder persona cards, including potential professions, painpoints, and anticipated goals in using the Atlas.
 These mainly originated from discussions with the team of hosts, using their experience working on climate mitigation.
 From the persona cards, we speculated on stakeholders' potential data roles when using the Atlas, e.g., analyst, policy translator, defender of unpopular decisions.